arafathosense/Drone-Person-Detection-And-Multi-Object-Tracking/README.md

                   Final Active Tracks
 ```

 1. **Stage 1**: High-confidence detections are greedily matched to track predictions using IoU.
-Most persons are matched here.
+Most people are matched here.
 2. **Stage 2**: Low-confidence detections (which vanilla trackers discard!) are matched to tracks that were NOT matched in Stage 1.
 This "rescues" partially occluded or distant persons that produce weaker detection scores.
 3. **Kalman Filter**: Each track maintains a constant-velocity model predicting bounding box position/velocity.
 Between detections, the Kalman prediction bridges gaps.